-There are now two ways to register for Evening and Day classes: with the white paper forms at the back of this catalog or online at www.keeseschoolcatalog.org.
-The deadline for registration is Monday, August 29, 2022.
-The registration fee for lectures is \$1.00; for musical events, it is \$8.00.
-Day Classes fees are listed in the Day Class catalog entry.
-Evening and Day Classes check attendance at each session using a list provided by the Registrar.
-If you miss the registration deadline for Evening Classes, you can pay at the door, where each lecture is \$2.00 and each musical event is \$10.00.
-Late registration for Day Classes requires prior approval of the instructor and submission of the Day Class catalog fee plus \$1 to Ron Stevenson, Registrar, Villa 392.
-For questions, call Ron Stevenson at x4609
+The registration fee is \$1.00 for lectures and \$8.00 for musical events.
+Day class fees are listed under each program description.
+For evening events and day classes, attendance is checked at each session using a list provided by the Registrar.
+If you miss the registration deadline, you can still pay at the door, \$2.00 for evening lectures and \$10.00 for evening musical events.
+Late registration for day classes requires prior approval of the instructor and payment of the class fee described in the catalog plus \$1 to Paul Pruitt, Registrar, Villa 384.
+For questions, call Paul at x5229.